code-iai/pico_flexx_driver/README.md

 ##### `/pico_flexx/image_noise`
 Bandwidth: 153.28 KB per message (@5 Hz: ~766 KB/s, @45 Hz: ~ 6897 KB/s)

 This is the undistorted noise image.
-It is a 16-Bit image where each pixel is a noise value of the corresponding depth pixel measured in 0.01 millimeters.
+It is a 32-Bit float image where each pixel is a noise value of the corresponding depth pixel measured in meters.

 ##### `/pico_flexx/points`
 Bandwidth: 770 KB per message (@5 Hz: ~3850 KB/s, @45 Hz: ~ 34650 KB/s)

 This is the point cloud created by the sensor.
-It contains 6 fields, X, Y, Z, Noise (float), Intensity (16-Bit), Gray (8-Bit).
+It contains 6 fields in the following order: X, Y, Z, Noise (float), Intensity (16-Bit), Gray (8-Bit).
 The X, Y, Z coordinates are undistorted.
 The point cloud is organized, so that the each point belongs to the pixel with the same index in one of the other images.